Louisg909/scientific_space/analysis/analysis_types.md

 [ ] Look at heredibility of each component (high heredability means value is loyal to parents, if it is low - it means that that value tends to come from the author alone, and not the works it cites)
 [ ] Genetic Specisation
 [ ] Extinsion events?

+# Inherritance weights in adjacency matrix
+[ ] Page rank on inheritance weights adjacacny matix (I think it is a transition matrix) [ ] Markov Chain Analysis Stationary Distribution: If you normalize the adjacency matrix such that each row sums to 1 (forming a transition matrix), you can analyze the long-term distribution of inheritance among items using the stationary distribution of the Markov chain.
+This tells you the proportion of time (or inheritance) each item will accumulate in the long run.
+Absorbing States: Identify items that act as absorbing states in the inheritance process, meaning once the inheritance reaches these items, it does not continue to others.
+[ ] Spectral Analysis Eigenvalues and Eigenvectors: Analyze the eigenvalues and eigenvectors of the adjacency matrix to understand the structure and dynamics of the inheritance network.
+The leading eigenvector can sometimes give insight into the dominant pattern of inheritance flow.
+Laplacian Matrix: Construct the graph Laplacian (either the combinatorial or normalized version) to study properties like connectivity, diffusion processes, or to perform spectral clustering.
+[ ] Take different case studies - a mix of important works and decelopments, and of not so much, and do shannon Shannon Entropy of each - Calculate the entropy of the distribution of inheritance across items to measure the uncertainty or diversity of inheritance.
+Higher entropy indicates a more distributed inheritance, while lower entropy suggests concentrated inheritance.
+[ ] Mutual Information: If you have multiple adjacency matrices (e.g., different time periods or scenarios), mutual information can be used to measure the similarity between inheritance patterns.
+[ ] Hierarchical clustering into a dendrogram

+[ ] Visualisation of local distributions (done by tags, or by detecting clusters)

+[ ] Comparing arXiv papers embeddings using just titles and summaries, to using the whole paper (or sections) - keep papers used consistant and use different reduction techniques.